decoration 2

 In 2002, Major League Gaming (MLG) was established as a professional eSports organisation, hosting tournaments for games such as 'Halo' and drawing in large audiences.
 Since then, eSports have grown exponentially in popularity and scale.

-According to a study by Newzoo in 2020, the global eSports market was valued at nearly $950 million, demonstrating its undeniable appeal and widespread acceptance.
+According to a study by Newzoo in 2024, the global eSports market was valued at nearly approximately $1.87 billion, reflecting significant growth since its earlier valuations.

 How does eSports work?